NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/src/quo-07/README.md

-The unknown quantities of interest are the moments of inertia for the first and second story columns (`Ic1` and `Ic2` respectively).
-Using the following bounds and initial estimates, these parameters are defined as follows in the **RV** tab of quoFEM:
+The unknown quantities of interest are the moments of inertia for the first and second story columns (`Ic1` and `Ic2` respectively), on which we impose the the following bounds and initial estimates: